 Rules for the Desire Stage:

-- Make the research worthwhile.
-Always provide them easy-to-scan, good quality content.
+- Make the research worthwhile – Always provide them with easy-to-scan, good-quality content.
 Eliminate frustration by giving them options if they reach a dead end.
 Don’t let the desire fizzle out.

-- Make them feel welcomed.
-Make the visitor feel appreciated for using your website.
-Ensure that they feel safe by giving them plenty of trust cues and being transparent in the information offered.
+- Make them feel welcome – Make the visitor feel appreciated for using your website.
+Ensure they feel safe by giving them plenty of trust cues and being transparent in the information offered.

-- Personalize the experience.
-Let visitors feel in control when they are browsing or taking any other action on the website.
+- Personalize the experience – Let visitors feel in control when browsing or taking any other action on the website.
 Place helpful guides and customer service options in case they need any assistance.

 Action

-Here’s the important, final level – The Action Stage.
+Here’s the critical, final level – The Action Stage.
 This is where all your marketing efforts should finally pay off.
 The customer is ready to complete their purchase!
-They’ve got the specific product on their mind and where they’re going to buy it.
+They’ve got the specific product on their mind and where they will buy it.
 All that’s left to do is enter their payment details.

 At this stage, the number one question in the visitor’s mind is, “Why should I buy from your website?”
-If you can answer this question to the visitor’s satisfaction, you have a successful sales funnel.
+You have a successful sales funnel if you can answer this question to the visitor’s satisfaction.

 Rules for the Action Stage

-- Don’t distract your customers while they’re completing their purchase.
-Don’t get in the customer’s way when they are moving towards conversion.
+- Don’t distract your customers while completing their purchase – Don’t get in the customer’s way when moving towards conversion.
 Stand back and let them finish.
 This is not the time to cross-sell, to ask for feedback, or to have them fill out surveys.

-- Make the process as easy and user-friendly as you possibly can.
-This means no mandatory sign-ups, no complicated check-outs, and do not let them search for what to do next.
+- Make the process as easy and user-friendly as possible – This means no mandatory sign-ups, no complicated check-outs, and do not let them search for what to do next.

-- No surprises at the last minute!
-Don’t spring hidden costs, shipping charges, or minimum order value requirements on the customer just when they are about to enter their payment information.
-Instead, make sure the customers have a complete idea of what the purchase will cost them BEFORE they proceed to the payment screen.
+- No surprises at the last minute! – Don’t spring hidden costs, shipping charges, or minimum order value requirements on the customer just when they are about to enter their payment information.
+Instead, ensure the customers have a complete idea of what the purchase will cost them BEFORE proceeding to the payment screen.

-Remember at each stage, the number of visitors is going to be reduced.
-You cannot do much about that fact.
-That’s the reason it’s called a sales funnel and not a sales barrel.
+Remember, at each stage, the number of visitors will be reduced.
+You can only do a little about that fact.
+That’s why it’s called a sales funnel, not a sales barrel.
 The output is going to be less than the input.

 Conclusion

-- By ensuring a good input – Traffic is still key for you to be able to work on a good number of visitors during the funnel.
-A high number of people at the top of the funnel is the key.
+- Ensuring a good input – Traffic is still crucial for you to work on many visitors during the funnel.
+A high number of people at the top of the sales funnel is the key.

 - By minimizing losses at each stage – Different traffic with various goals will also require you to use the sales funnels for each.
-Design your funnels by first mapping a visitor’s journey from the first point of contact all the way through the conversion.
+Design your funnels by mapping a visitor’s journey from the first point of contact through the conversion.